-To study information theoretic properties of a pairs $(x,y)$ we will embed this pair of strings in a large set of pairs that are in some sense similar to each other.
+To study the information-theoretic properties of a pair $(x,y)$ we will embed this pair of strings in a large set of pairs that are in some sense similar to each other.
 We will do it in the language of bipartite graphs.
-The information theoretic properties of the initial pair $(x,y)$ will be determined by combinatorial properties of these graphs.
-In their turn, combinatorial properties of these graphs will be proven using the spectral technique.
+The information-theoretic properties of the initial pair $(x,y)$ will be determined by the combinatorial properties of these graphs.
+In their turn, the combinatorial properties of these graphs will be proven using the spectral technique.
 In this section we present three examples of $(x,y)$ corresponding to three different constructions of graphs.
-In next sections we will study spectral and combinatorial properties of these graphs and, accordingly, information theoretic properties of these pairs $(x,y)$.
+In the next sections we will study the spectral and combinatorial properties of these graphs and, accordingly, the information-theoretic properties of these pairs $(x,y)$.

-We start with a simple lemma that establishes a correspondence between information theoretic and combinatorial language for the properties of pairs $(x,y)$. \begin{lemma} Let $G=(L\cup R,E)$ be a bipartite graph such that $|L|=|R|=2^{n+O(1)}$ and the degree of each vertex is $D=2^{0.5n +O(\log n)}$.
+We start with a simple lemma that establishes a correspondence between information-theoretic and combinatorial language for the properties of pairs $(x,y)$. \begin{lemma} Let $G=(L\cup R,E)$ be a bipartite graph such that $|L|=|R|=2^{n+O(1)}$ and the degree of each vertex is $D=2^{0.5n +O(\log n)}$.
 We assume that this graph has an \emph{explicit construction} in the sense that the complete description of this graph (its adjacency matrix) has Kolmogorov complexity $O(\log n)$.
-Then most $(x,y)\in E$ (pairs of vertices connected by an edge) have the following complexity profile:
+Then most\footnote{For every $d>0$, we can make the fraction of such pairs greater than is $1-1/n^{d}$ by choosing the constants hidden in the terms $O(\log n)$ in \eqref{eq:graph-complexity-profile}.} $(x,y)\in E$ (pairs of vertices connected by an edge) have the following complexity profile:

-(which is equivalent to the triple of equalities in \eqref{eq:complexity-profile}), see Fig.~\ref{x-y-venn-diagram}. \end{lemma} \begin{proof} There are $D\cdot |L| = D\cdot |R| = 2^{1.5n+O(\log n)}$ edges in the graph.
+(which is equivalent to the triple of equalities in \eqref{eq:complexity-profile}, see Fig.~\ref{x-y-venn-diagram}). \end{lemma} \begin{proof} There are $D\cdot |L| = D\cdot |R| = 2^{1.5n+O(\log n)}$ edges in the graph.
 Each of them can be specified by its index in the list of elements of $E$, and this index should consists of only $\log|E|$ bits; the set $E$ itself can be described by $O(\log n)$ bits.
 Therefore,

 For most $(x,y)\in E$ this bound is tight.
 Indeed, for every number $c$ there are at most $2^{1.5n-c}$ objects with complexity less than $1.5n-c$.
-Therefore, for all but $|E|/2^{O(\log n)}= 2^{1.5n-O(\log n)}$ edges in $E$ we have $C(x,y) = 1.5n+O(\log n)$.
+Therefore, for all but $|E|/2^{O(\log n)}= 2^{1.5n-O(\log n)}$ edges in $E$ we have

 Similarly, for each $x\in L$ and for each $y\in R$ we have